kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/03-webpack.md

 * You will see `Hello from Person.js`

 ## Lesson Learned: What we can glean from this
-When you require a file, the code from that imported file is immediately executed (_otherwise we wouldn't see the log statement in the console_)
+* When you require a file, the code from that imported file is immediately executed
+* Otherwise we wouldn't see the log statement in the console

 ## We want to do more than immediately execute required code
 * But we want to do more then immediately run the `Person` modular code
-* We want to also export and expose certain parts of that `Person` file and make those parts accessible or callable from witin our main `App.js`
+* We want to also export and expose certain parts of that `Person` file
+* And make those parts accessible or callable from witin our main `App.js`

-## What is being stored inside the Person variable that we set to be the `require` call
+## What is being stored inside the Person variable that we set to be the `require` call?
 `App.js`

 ```js